On the Evaluation of Neural Code Summarization: Conclusion

 \section{Conclusion}

 In this paper, we conduct an in-depth analysis of recent neural code summarization models.
-We have investigated several aspects of model evaluation: evaluation metrics, datasets, and code \processing operations.
-Our results point out that all these aspects have a large impact on evaluation results.
+We have investigated several aspects of model evaluation: evaluation metrics, code \processing operations, and datasets.
+Our results point out that all these aspects have large impact on evaluation results.
 Without a carefully and systematically designed experiment, neural code summarization models cannot be fairly evaluated and compared.
-Our work also suggests some actionable guidelines including: (1) using proper (and maybe multiple) code \processing operations (2) selecting and reporting BLEU metrics explicitly (including a sentence or corpus level, smoothing method, \nltk version, etc) (3) considering the dataset characteristics when evaluating and choosing the best model.
+Our work also suggests some actionable guidelines including: (1) Reporting BLEU metrics explicitly (including sentence or corpus level, smoothing method, \nltk version, etc). \bleudc, which correlates more with human perception, can be selected as the evaluation metric.
+(2) Using proper (and maybe multiple) code \processing operations.
+(3) Considering the dataset characteristics when evaluating and choosing the best model.
+We build a shared code summarization toolbox containing the implementation of \bleu variants, code \processing operations, datasets, the implementation of baselines, and all experimental results.
 We believe the results and findings we obtained can be of great help for practitioners and researchers working on this interesting area.

-In our future work, we will extend our study to programming languages other than Java.
-We will also explore more important attributes of dataset and investigate better techniques for building a higher-quality parallel corpus.
-Furthermore, we plan to extend our guidelines actionable to other text generation tasks in software engineering such as commit message generation.
+For future work, we will extend our study to programming languages other than Java.
+We will design an automatic evaluation metric which is more correlated to human perception.
+We will also explore more attributes of datasets.
+Furthermore, we plan to extend the study to other text generation tasks in software engineering such as commit message generation.